 The Face the Fuzz is a modern take on a classic sound, modeled after the Dallas Arbiter Fuzz Face but with some important upgrades and modifications.
-Get the reliability of temperature-stable silicon transistors plus a wider sonic response or stick with the original Germanium PNP transistors for that classic tone just like the likes of Jimi Hendrix, Duane Allman, and George Harrison played!
+It has the reliability of temperature-stable silicon transistors plus a wider sonic response.
+Get that classic tone just like Jimi Hendrix, Duane Allman, and George Harrison played!

 What is the difference between Synthrotek's two fuzz pedals: Face the Fuzz and the Arbiter Fuzz Face Clone?
 The Arbiter Fuzz Face Clone uses the classic circuit that is known and loved by many, and everybody loves a classic.
 We designed the Face the Fuzz with a few key changes to make it more useful to the modern musician: a wider frequency range, the ability to daisy-chain the power with a 1 Spot, and the option to use temperature-stable Silicon transistors.